Z-Cof HCX Side Effects

 Applies to guaifenesin / hydrocodone: oral capsule, oral liquid, oral syrup, oral tablet, oral tablet extended release

 3. Morrow PL, Faris EC "Death associated with inadvertent hydrocodone overdose in a child with a respiratory tract infection."
 Am J Forensic Med Pathol 8 (1987): 60-3

-3. Sackner MA "Effects of hydrocodone bitartrate on breathing pattern of patients with chronic obstructive pulmonary disease and restrictive lung disease."
+4. Sackner MA "Effects of hydrocodone bitartrate on breathing pattern of patients with chronic obstructive pulmonary disease and restrictive lung disease."
 Mt Sinai J Med 51 (1984): 222-6

 5. Fricke J, Halladay SC, Bynum L, Francisco CA "Pain relief after dental impaction surgery using ketorolac, hydrocodone plus acetaminophen, or placebo."
 Clin Ther 15 (1993): 500-9

-5. "Product Information.
+6. "Product Information.
 Vicodin Tuss (guaifenesin-hydrocodone)" Knoll Pharmaceutical Company, Mount Olive, NJ.

-7. "Product Information.
+8. "Product Information.
 Robitussin (guaifenesin)."
 Wyeth-Ayerst Laboratories, Philadelphia, PA.

 9. Sorensen JL, Hargreaves WA, Weinberg JA "Heroin addict responses to six weeks of detoxification with LAAM."
 Drug Alcohol Depend 9 (1982): 79-87

-Some side effects of Z-Cof HCX may not be reported.
-Always consult your doctor or healthcare specialist for medical advice.
-You may also report side effects to the FDA.
+Some side effects may not be reported.
+You may report them to the FDA.